-TIMELINE
+THE OFFICIAL EXHIBITION

+Supporting cultural education, endorsed by Arts Council England
-Nelson Mandela undergoes the Thembu initiation ceremony

-This is the traditional riteof-passage from boyhood to manhood, including the ulwaluko circumcision ceremony.
+Nelson Mandela undergoes the Thembu initiation ceremony This is the traditional riteof-passage from boyhood to manhood, including the ulwaluko circumcision ceremony.
 D.F.
-Malan forms the Purified National Party

-Believing in the racial superiority of Afrikaner people, he leads the movement to promote Afrikaner nationalism and make South Africa a 'White man's land'.

-Nelson Mandela begins studies for a Bachelor of Arts degree at the University College of Fort Hare

-Nelson Mandela is expelled from university after becoming involved in a student protest

-Nelson Mandela starts attending African National Congress meetings

-1934

-1936

-1939

-1940

-1941

-1942

-1944

-'Native' Acts

-Prime Minister Hertzog proposes 'Native' legislation which restricts the voting rights of Black Africans, while making it easier for White and 'Coloured' people to vote - including, for the first time, White women.
-The number of White voters more than doubles while Black voters are reduced to a negligible number.

-Adolf Hitler invades Poland sparking the outbreak of the Second World War

-The South African government is divided in response.
-Herzog resigns, believing the country should remain neutral.
-Smuts takes over again as Prime Minister, and South Africa joins the war on the side of the Allies, with South African armed forces fighting in many key battles.

-Nelson Mandela moves to Johannesburg
+Malan forms the Purified National Party Believing in the racial Nelson Mandela begins superiority of Afrikaner people, studies for a Bachelor Nelson Mandela is he leads the movement to of Arts degree at the expelled from university Nelson Mandela starts promote Afrikaner nationalism University College of after becoming involved attending African National and make South Africa a 'White man's land'.
+Fort Hare in a student protest Congress meetings 1934 1936 1939 1940 1941 1942 1944 Adolf Hitler invades Nelson Mandela moves Nelson Mandela co-founds 'Native' Acts Poland sparking the to Johannesburg the African National Prime Minister Hertzog outbreak of the Second Congress Youth League proposes 'Native' legislation Regent Dalindyebo arranges World War (ANCYL) which restricts the voting marriages for his son Justice rights of Black Africans, while and for Nelson Mandela. but The South African government His co-founders are Ashby Mda, making it easier for White and the two young men rebel.
+They is divided in response.
+Herzog Walter Sisulu, Oliver Tambo 'Coloured' people to vote run away to Johannesburg. resigns, believing the country and Anton Lambede (its first including, for the first time, Nelson Mandela begins law should remain neutral.
+Smuts president).
+They call for an White women.
+The number of studies and meets Walter Sisulu takes over again as Prime anti-discrimination approach White voters more than doubles and Albertina Totiwe (who Minister, and South Africa based on mass actions such while Black voters are reduced later marries Walter).
+They ioins the war on the side of as protests, boycotts and to a negligible number. will become key influences on the Allies, with South African passive resistance. his life. armed forces fighting in many key battles.
+Nelson Mandela marries

+Evelyn Mase

+They have four children together.